barkh22g/OpenRefine/docs/docs/manual/installing.md

 <TabItem value="win">

-Once you have downloaded the `.zip` file, extract it into a folder where you wish to store program files (such as `D:\Program Files\OpenRefine`).
+Once you have downloaded the `.zip` file from [the downloads page](https://openrefine.org/download.html), extract it into a folder where you wish to store program files (such as `D:\Program Files\OpenRefine`).

 You can right-click on `openrefine.exe` or `refine.bat` and pin one of those programs to your Start Menu or create shortcuts for easier access.